MillenniumDB/wukong-engine/docs/development.md

 ## 🌿 Branching Strategy

-This project uses a simple branching model:
+The project uses a simple branching model:

 - `main`: Stable release-ready code.
 Always production-safe.
 - `dev`: Active development branch.
 All feature branches should be based here.

 Please create your feature branches **from `dev`**, and open pull requests **targeting `dev`**.

-> 🔗 For branch naming conventions and contribution workflow, see our [Contribution Guide](../.github/CONTRIBUTING.md).
+> 🤝 For branch naming conventions and contribution workflow, see our [Contribution Guide](../.github/CONTRIBUTING.md).

 [📚 Back to Table of Contents](#-table-of-contents)